Definition of Cost or Pricing Data

-Section 890 of the National Defense Authorization Act for FY 2019, as amended, authorizes DoD to conduct a pilot program through January 2, 2023 for contract actions exceeding $50 million.
-Pilot program authority is implemented in DFARS Class Deviation 2020-O0020, dated August 14, 2020.
+Section 890 of the National Defense Authorization Act for FY 2019, as amended, authorizes DoD to conduct a pilot program through January 2, 2024 for contract actions exceeding $50 million.
+Pilot program authority is implemented in DFARS Class Deviation 2023-O0004, dated January 17, 2023.
 Subject to approval by the Director, DPC, Price, Cost and Finance, the contracting officer may strategically establish the extent, structure, and level of detail of the historical actual cost data the contractor will be required to submit in lieu of providing complete certified cost or pricing data.

 Click Hereto contact PCF for more information.

 Guidance to assist contracting officers in understanding the impacts of inflation on existing contracts as well as considerations for the proper use of economic price adjustment (EPA) clauses in new contracts, when appropriate, is available here.
 Guidance to assist contracting officers in managing the effects of inflation with existing firm-fixed-priced contracts is available here.

 DPC has partnered with DAU to provide training for acquisition professionals regarding the impact of inflation based on contract type pertaining to existing contracts, and the proper use of the Economic Price Adjustment (EPA) clause to address inflation-related concerns for prospective contracts.
 This training consists of a DAU online training course, CON 7470 Inflation and Economic Price Adjustments, and a Striking the Balance webinar series course entitled "Striking the Balance: Constructing Fair Economic Price Adjustment Clauses".
 Click here to access the training.